Ellesmere College: History

 Despite the school's Christian foundation, there was no permanent chapel until 1926, and a temporary chapel operated in the crypt beneath the dining hall.
 In 1926, an official chapel was designed by Sir Aston Webb, but only the first portion was built in 1928.
 Modified plans were then drawn up in 1932 by Sir Charles Nicholson, and the building was completed in 1959.
-Unfortunately, the newly completed chapel and dining hall were then destroyed by a fire in 1966.
+In 1966, the newly completed chapel and dining hall were then destroyed by a fire.
 They were both reopened in 1969, and building work continued at the College throughout the 1970s, including new classrooms and additional boarding accommodation.

 During World War II, the College stored a number of notable paintings from the Walker Art Gallery including Dante's Dream.
 Additionally, in 1978, the College became the location for the filming of Absolution, starring Richard Burton and was also the first film role for Billy Connolly, though the chapel scenes were filmed at Pinewood and Bradfield College.

 Since 1980, the College has been home to a Schulze Organ, originally installed at St Mary's Parish Church, Tyne Dock.